colinat/Python/basics/if-elif-else.md

 ## Using `if` statements

-Programming often involves examining a set of [conditions](https://github.com/colinat/Python/blob/main/basics/strings-numbers-and-booleans.md#booleans) and deciding which action to take based on those conditions.
+Programming often involves examining a set of conditions (recall earlier [chapter](https://github.com/colinat/Python/blob/main/basics/strings-numbers-and-booleans.md#booleans) on booleans) and deciding which action to take based on those conditions.
 Python’s `if` statement allows you to examine the current state of a program and respond appropriately to that state.

 The simplest kind of if statement has one test and one action: